Plano West Senior High School: Football

-The school's football team was coached by Mike Hughes from its founding in 1999 until 2015.
-Under Hughes, Plano West sent dozens of players to the NCAA Division I Football Bowl Subdivision, including David Lofton, Jordan Pugh, Kyle Bosworth, Jackson Jeffcoat, Soso Jamabo, and Auston Anderson.
+The school's football team sent dozens of players to the NCAA Division I Football Bowl Subdivision, including David Lofton, Jordan Pugh, Kyle Bosworth, and Jackson Jeffcoat.
 In 2012, the football team advanced to the fourth round of the Texas high school playoffs, the furthest in school history.
 Plano West did not make the playoffs between 2014 and 2020, a period of time which included multiple winless seasons.

 Boys Basketball

 After beginning the 2014–2015 season ranked as the #5 boys' basketball team in the United States, Plano West won the 6A state basketball championship on a buzzer beater from D. J. Hogg.
-The team also included Division I recruits Tyler Davis, Mickey Mitchell, Soso Jamabo, and Chris Giles.
+The team also included Division I recruit Tyler Davis.